User provisioning with Okta

 - Description: Template to automatically assign preferences when creating a user

-From there, you can go back to the screen displayed in Step 11.
+From there, you can go back to the profile editor displayed in Step 12.
 You should see the teammate template, but it is not mapped to any attribute.

 - In this example, we use Okta groups to map to the template ID you created in Front